 1) The English surname was historically most frequently found in Somerset and neighbouring counties, probably named from Castle Cary in Somerset.
 It occurs early, e.g. in the Somerset 'Feet of Fines': Philip de Kary (1203), Gunilda de Kary (1235), Peter de Cary (1280).
 There were several Bristol merchants of the name Cary in the 16th/17th centuries, who used similar arms to the gentrified Devon Carys.
-The surname was found in both forms in Somerset in the 1871 Census: Cary 110; Carey 220.
+The surname was numerous and found in both forms in Somerset in the 1871 Census: Cary 110; Carey 220.

-2) The landowning Cary family of Devon (Cockington and Clovelly) may be named from the place in Devon recorded as 'Kari' (Pre-Celtic or Celtic language) in the Domesday Book (1086), an estate on the river Cary or Carey in West Devon or from Castle Cary in Somerset..
+2) The landowning Cary family of Devon (Cockington and Clovelly) may be named from the place in Devon recorded as 'Kari' (Pre-Celtic or Celtic language) in the Domesday Book (1086), an estate on the River Carey in West Devon or from Castle Cary on the River Cary in Somerset.
 The root meaning is uncertain: Old European 'kar'- 'hard, stony' according to Watts (Cambridge, 2003) or Celtic 'car'- 'friendly, pleasant' (Eckwall, Oxford, 1963).
 This family's eponymous ancestor appears in the 1564 'Visitation of Devon' as 'John Cary of Cary'.

 Sanson de Cari held lands in 'Buckland' in Devon in 1197 (Devon Feet of Fines, No. 4).
 In the 1871 Census we find: Cary 14; Carey 54.

 4) Cary/Carey is also a Cornish surname, and probably derives from the same Old European root 'kar'- 'stone/stony', as in Carey Tor on Bodmin Moor.
 There is some confusion with Carew in this county, from local names Kerrow etc., from Cornish 'ker/car',meaning 'fort/encampment'.
 1871 Census figures are: Cary 26; Carey 10.

 The best known branch of the Devon Carys, were the Barons Hunsdon (created 1559), who from the 16th century spelt their name 'Carey'.
 William Car(e)y of Chilton Foliat, Wiltshire was a member of Henry VIII's court; he was a cousin of Henry VIII through his Beaufort grandmother.
 Carey married Mary Boleyn, Queen Anne Boleyn's sister, in 1520; his children, then, were doubly cousins to Queen Elizabeth.
 Charles 1 awarded them the titles 'Earls of Monmouth' (1626) and 'Earls of Dover' (1628): arms as those of Devon Cary, (see Images below).
 They became extinct in 1765.